 In the State of Georgia, several parties are eligible to file a wrongful death lawsuit.
 There is a hierarchy, however, and the highest ranking family member must be the party to initiate the case.
-The order is:
+According to Georgia’s wrongful death act, the order for who may bring a claim is:

 It is important to note that if there are children involved and the spouse is filing the suit, any amount recovered will be divided equally between them.
 Georgia law provides that the spouse shall receive no less than 1/3 of the amount awarded in the wrongful death claim.